 - Overall Sound: Usually, this depends on the price as well; the expensive ones do sound better.
 For live performances, it makes sense to invest in better ones.

-Take a look at these popular Drum Machines.
+Take a look at these popular hardware Drum Machines.

 Akai MPC Studio Music Production Controller